-Beginning in July and running through November, America’s favorite fruit, the Apple, comes into season here in Texas.
-A good variety can be grown throughout the state, but are primarily grown in North Texas, where the winter frost is a bit more predictable.
+Beginning in July and running through November, America’s favorite fruit, the apple, comes into season here in Texas.
+A good variety can be grown throughout the state, but apples are primarily grown in North Texas, where the winter frost is a bit more predictable.
 Many varieties require some frost for the fruit to develop properly.
-Here in Texas, Apples will get sweeter the longer they are on the tree.
-Be on the lookout for Gala Apples beginning in July, Fuji’s in September, and Granny Smith in October.
+Here in Texas, apples will get sweeter the longer they are on the tree.
+Be on the lookout for Gala apples beginning in July, Fujis in September, and Granny Smiths in October.
 When the season is in full swing, you can head out to the hill country and do some apple-picking yourself!

 Each kind of berry has its own season.
 Blackberries, blueberries, and strawberries are the most common types found in Texas.
-Strawberries come first in the year, beginning as early as late February and produce into mid-May.
-These plump red fruits can be found at just about any Texan Farmer’s Market during their season.
+Strawberries come first in the year, beginning as early as late February and producing into mid-May.
+These plump red fruits can be found at just about any Texas farmers market during their season.

 Blackberries are up next starting in late April and ending in mid-June.
 Blackberries grow well in all Texas soils and wild varieties can be found in some places.

 Blueberries come into season during the month of May and are available into July.
-The tiny blue fruits are bit fickler than the other two and are mostly grown in the East and Southeastern parts of the state.
+The tiny blue fruits are bit more fickle than the other two and are mostly grown in the east and southeastern parts of the state.

 Tangerines, which are similar to mandarin oranges in look and flavor, grow from October to January.
 The Tangelo, a knobby topped hybrid of tangerines and grapefruits, can be found for a short time during the winter months, November thru January.

-If the Grapefruit wasn’t the state fruit, it would certainly be a melon.
-Nothing says summertime quite like a crisp, delicious melon on a hot Texan day.
+If the grapefruit wasn’t the state fruit, it would certainly be a melon.
+Nothing says summertime quite like a crisp, delicious melon on a hot Texas day.
 Melons thrive and produce abundantly throughout the state.
-Cantaloupes, Honeydew, and Watermelon are among the most common varieties but if you look hard enough you may find some Canary, Christmas (Toadskin), or other melons at a Farmer’s Market.
+Cantaloupes, honeydew, and watermelon are among the most common varieties, but if you look hard enough you may find some canary, Christmas (aka Toadskin or Santa Claus), or other melons at a farmers market.
 You can expect melons to start showing up as early as May and continue well into October and even November during warmer fall seasons.

-A drupe, or more commonly known as stone fruit, is a tree fruit with an outer fleshy part and a hardened pit or stone inside that encloses a seed kernel.
-Think; peaches, plums, cherries, even mangoes.
+A drupe, or stone fruit, is a tree fruit with an outer fleshy part and a hardened pit or stone inside that encloses a seed kernel.
+Think peaches, plums, cherries, even mangoes.
 Here in Texas, the top performing stone fruit is the peach, followed by plums, with the occasional nectarine, cherry, or pluot.
 Both the flowers and fruits produce some of the most brilliant and beautiful colors of the entire fruit tree kingdom.
 However, early blooms can be damaged by a late spring frost, so crop yields can vary with how long the winter lasts.

-Plums are the second most available stone fruit in Texas and come in a few varieties, and are mostly Japanese hybrids (as opposed to European).
+Plums are the second most available stone fruit in Texas.
+They come in a few varieties, most of which are Japanese hybrids (as opposed to European).
 With colors ranging from deep purple to yellowish orange, these sweet and tart fruits start to show up in late May or early June and continue producing through July.
 Since plums must be cross-pollinated, where you find one variety you are sure to find another.

-Nectarines are fuzz-less peach.
-While distinct they are considered a mutation, not a hybrid of the peach.
+Nectarines are fuzz-less peaches.
+While distinct, they are considered a mutation, not a hybrid of the peach.
 Varieties are also regarded as cling or freestone.
-Due to their susceptibility to wind damage and disease, Nectarines are not as abundant in Texas.
+Due to their susceptibility to wind damage and disease, nectarines are not as abundant in Texas.
 Look for them starting in late May and through the end of July.

-Apricots and Cherries require more chilling than Texas can often provide, so their availability is rare.
-However, that does not mean it is impossible, they are just likely to find in much smaller quantities.
-Perhaps you’ll meet a nice farmer that has a few trees on their farm and they will let have a few pounds during the months of June and July.
+Apricots and cherries require more chilling than Texas can often provide, so their availability is rare.
+However, that does not mean it is impossible, they are just likely to be found in much smaller quantities.
+Perhaps you’ll meet a nice farmer who has a few trees on their farm and they will let have a few pounds during the months of June and July.